Please read this essential information before booking your ticket/s

 What if I have additional needs?

 All our venues will be accessible for those with additional needs.
+British Sign Language support will be available on weeks 2 and 4 at the 19:00 service.
 Unfortunately, there will be no hearing aid loop provision.

 Should I attend if I feel unwell or have COVID-19?